stephensanwo/openflow-client/README.md

 # OpenFlow

-An open source analytics workflow automation
+An open source data analytics workflow automation

+### OpenFlow Client

+This repository houses all the code used to build the OpenFlow UI
 Author:
 Stephen Sanwo